devinit/fts_precodinglists/README.md

                                 "exchangeRate","source_Emergency_name","source_GlobalCluster_name"))
 ```

-Rename the source_Organization_name, destination_Organization_name and destination_Location_name to Donor, Recipient.Organization and Destination.Country, respectively.
-The cvs files will be join to the database by Donor, Recipient.Organization and Destination.Country.
+We renamed the source_Organization_name, destination_Organization_name and destination_Location_name to Donor, Recipient.Organization and Destination.Country, respectively.
+The cvs files will be join to the FTS database by Donor, Recipient.Organization and Destination.Country columns.

 ```R
 if("source_Organization_name" %in% names(data)){